StoneT2000/StoneT2000.github.io/blog/posts/dimensions/dimensions.md

 Battlecode also brings about a ton of history and simultaneously develops a greater community, a literal Battlecode alumni community.
 One of the most legendary competitors, Greg McLynn, has competed several times over and still competes once in a while despite having long graduated.
 At Battlecode 2020 Finals he came back, not as an competitor, but as a sponsor representative of Battlecode.
 That's community right there.

+## The Case For a Generalized AI Competition Framework